furycd001/dots/conky/readme.md

 ## Notify..

-A minimal theme that's set to display on my external monitor..
+A minimal theme that will display conky inside a notification..

 > Minimal conky displaying inside a notification.

 ![alt text](https://i.imgur.com/CQT1itM.jpg "Conky piped into a notification")

-The only setup required for this one is to bind the script to a keyboard shortcut....
+The only setup required for this one is to make sure that notify-send is installed & to bind the script to a keyboard shortcut....

 ----